Long Term Debt

 Bank of America Revolver Loan

-On July 6, 2015 (amended most recently January 31, 2020, July 6, 2020 and September 28, 2020), Marquis entered into a $25,000 revolving credit agreement (“BofA Revolver”) with Bank of America Corporation (“BofA”).
-The BofA Revolver is a five-year, asset-based facility that is secured by substantially all of Marquis’ assets.
+On July 6, 2015 (as amended), Marquis entered into a $25,000 revolving credit agreement (“BofA Revolver”) with Bank of America Corporation (“BofA”).
+The BofA Revolver is an asset-based facility that matures on January 31, 2025 and is secured by substantially all of Marquis’ assets.
 Availability under the BofA Revolver is subject to a monthly borrowing base calculation.
-Marquis’ ability to borrow under the BofA Revolver is subject to the satisfaction of certain conditions, including meeting all loan covenants under the credit agreement with BofA.
+Marquis’ ability to borrow under the BofA Revolver is subject to the satisfaction of certain conditions, including satisfying all loan covenants under the credit agreement with BofA.

 Loans with Encina Business Credit, LLC

-On July 14, 2020, Precision entered into a Loan and Security Agreement (the “Loan Agreement”) with Encina Business Credit, LLC, as Agent (the “Agent”).
+On July 14, 2020, Precision Marshall entered into a Loan and Security Agreement (the “Loan Agreement”) with Encina Business Credit, LLC, as Agent (the “Agent”).
 The Loan Agreement provides for secured revolving loans (the “Encina Revolver Loans”) in a principal amount not to exceed the lesser of (i) $23,500 and (ii) a borrowing base equal to the sum of Precision’s (a) 85% of eligible accounts receivable, plus (b) 85% of eligible inventory, subject to an eligible inventory sublimit that begins at $14,000 and declines to $12,000 during the term of the Loan Agreement, minus (c) customary reserves.
+The Encina Revolver Loans mature on July 14, 2023.

 Texas Capital Bank Revolver Loan

-On November 3, 2016, Vintage Stock entered into a $12,000 credit agreement (as amended on January 23, 2017, amended on September 20, 2017, June 7, 2018, September 24, 2019 and September 30, 2020) with Texas Capital Bank (“TCB Revolver”).
+On November 3, 2016, Vintage Stock entered into a $12,000 credit agreement (as amended) with Texas Capital Bank (“TCB Revolver”).
 The TCB Revolver is a five-year, asset-based facility that is secured by substantially all of Vintage Stock’s assets.
 Availability under the TCB Revolver is subject to a monthly borrowing base calculation.
 The TCB Revolver matures November 3, 2023.

-On March 3, 2020, the Company executed a guaranty agreement to Crossroads to induce Crossroads to continue to extend financial accommodations and consent to use of cash collateral to ApplianceSmart.
+On March 3, 2020, the Company executed a guaranty agreement to Crossroads to induce Crossroads to continue to extend financial accommodations and consent to use of cash collateral to ApplianceSmart (the "Live Guaranty").
 The amount of the guaranty is $1,200.
-The guaranty terminates at such time as ApplianceSmart has paid in full all amounts owed by it to Crossroads.
-The Company expects the guaranty to continue in effect until August 2021.
 In addition, certain executive officers of the Borrower have agreed to provide validity guarantees.

 Note payable to JCM Holdings